Embedding model and de Branges-Rovnyak spaces in Dirichlet spaces: Introduction

 \begin{thm} Let $b$ be a bounded analytic function with $\|b\|_{H^\infty(\disk)}=1$, and let $\z\in\T$ be such that $\z\in\sigma(b)$.
 Then, the de Branges-Rovnyak space $H(b)$ does not embed into the local Dirichlet space $\D_\z$. \end{thm}

 Later in the article, we restrict our attention to the \emph{model spaces}.
 Given an inner function $u$, i.e. a bounded analytic function on $\disk$ with $|u|=1$ a.e. on $\T$, we define the model space $K_u$ as the complementary space $K_u := H^2(\disk)\ominus uH^2(\disk)$.
 These spaces naturally arise as the closed invariant subspaces of the backward shift operator $S^*$ on $H^2(\disk)$.
 For a complete introduction on this subject, we refer to \cite{nikolski} and \cite{1}.
 The model spaces are a particular class of de Branges-Rovnyak spaces: when one considers an inner function $u$, one has that $H(u)=K_u$ with equality of norms.

 As we mentioned before, we also consider the class of harmonically weighted Dirichlet spaces $\Dm$.
-Given a finite positive Borel measure $\mu$ on the torus $\T$, the associated $\Dm$ space is the space of holomorphic functions on $\disk$ having finite \emph{harmonically weighted} Dirichlet integral
+Given a finite positive Borel measure $\mu$ on the unit circle $\T$, the associated $\Dm$ space is the space of holomorphic functions on $\disk$ having finite \emph{harmonically weighted} Dirichlet integral

 where $P\mu$ is the Poisson integral of $\mu$,

 These spaces were introduced by Stefan Richter in 1991 for the representation of cyclic analytic two-isometries, see \cite{R}.
 Also, they play a key role in the description of the closed shift-invariant subspaces of the classical Dirichlet space $\D := \D(m)$, where $m$ is the Lebesgue measure on $\T$, see \cite{RS}.
 In Section $5$ we deal with the embedding $K_u \hookrightarrow \Dm$.
 Again, we provide a sufficient condition and a necessary one for the embedding to hold, involving the support of the measure $\mu$ and the boundary spectrum $\sigma(u)$ of the inner function $u$. \begin{thm} Let $\mu$ be a finite positive Borel measure on $\T$ and let $u$ be an inner function.
 If $\supp(\mu)\cap\sigma(u) = \emptyset$, then the embedding $K_u \hookrightarrow \Dm$ holds. \end{thm}